 There is no night call and no weekend work during the outpatient ambulatory general medicine rotation.

-There is no overnight call during the two four-week blocks on the general medicine inpatient service.
+There is no overnight call during the blocks on the general medicine inpatient service.

 Additional Comments and Other Special Requirements:

 On the first day of the rotation, students spend the morning in an orientation session.